Our-Destiny/.github/profile/README.md

 ***Our Destiny Research & Development Labs - Since 2013***

 ---
+---

-**Our Destiny Research & Development Labs (ODRDLabs) is a startup in its early phase.
+**Our Destiny Research & Development Labs (ODRDLabs) is a startup from Kerala - India, in its early phase.
 The first baby steps taken by the founders were back in 2013, beginning with Project JARVIS.
-The inspiration from this little project led the founders to the evolution of Project Our Destiny in 2019.**
+The inspiration from this little project led the founders to the creation & evolution of Project Our Destiny in 2019.
+The team started with two and now crossed the strength of 12+ contributors.
+The well-disciplined and consistent team is guided and mentored efficiently by Dr. Shahad.
+P.**

+---
+---